CAE Reading and Use of English Practice Test 12

 45 E. Pumps mentioned in the previous paragraph help us to choose Paragraph E which elaborates and expands on the idea of heat pumps that make use of the ground warmth.

 46 F. Paragraph F beings with ‘While this is not what you might consider hot…’ which refers to the 10 degree warmth mentioned in the previous paragraph.
-The concluding paragraph goes on the explain how the system can be benefitted from.
+The concluding paragraph goes on to explain how the system can be benefitted from.

 Part 8

 47 C. Second sentence of this paragraph states: ‘… boredom has a definite evolutionary purpose.’.
-The author then carries on the substantiate this claim by an example of what we’d be like if we didn’t allow ourselves to get bored occasionally.
+The author then carries on the substantiate this claim by an example of what we’d be like if we didn’t allow ourself to get bored occasionally.

 48 D. The middle of the paragraph mentions the author turning off his phone on the weekends.